-Approximately 4,500 jobs were estimated to be vacant on the Icelandic labour market in the third quarter of 2019, according to the results of Statistics Iceland’s Job Vacancy Survey.
-In the same quarter, a total of 237,000 jobs were estimated to be manned.
-The job vacancy rate was therefore approximately 1.9%.
+Approximately 8,380 jobs were vacant in the third quarter of 2021 according to the results of Statistics Iceland’s Job Vacancy Survey.
+At the same time the number of occupied jobs on the Icelandic labour market was estimated to be 222,797 resulting in a 3.6% job vacancy rate, see confidence interval in the table below.

 |Measure||Value1||Standard error2||Lower interval3||Upper interval3|

-1 All counts are rounded to the nearest hundred or thousand.
+1 Numbers are rounded to the nearest ten.

 2 Standard error of a measure refers to the variance in measures between samples.

 3 The upper and lower interval of a measure refers to the range of the confidence interval around the measure.
 In repeated samples, the population value will fall within the confidence interval in 95% of cases.

 4 The number of employed according to register data for the 2nd quarter of 2021.

 The Icelandic Job Vacancy Survey is a sample survey, performed quarterly amongst legal entities in Iceland.
 The population consists of all legal entities in Iceland with more than one employee.
 The sample is constructed once every year, in the beginning of the year, from a sampling frame listing all legal entities in the year before.
 The reference date for the third quarter of 2021 was August 15th and the response rate 94%.

 In the third quarter of 2021, changes were made to the methodology of the Job Vacancy Survey analysis.
 In order to increase the reliability of information on the number of occupied jobs data is now obtained from register data on the number of employees instead of using point estimates from the study, as has been done so far.
 The number of employees in August are used as provisional data on the number of occupied jobs in the third quarter.
 Therefore, the results are provisional and could change when more comprehensive data are available for the quarter.